Furkanzmc/dotfiles/README.md

 I don't use Windows that often, so the settings for Windows is very minimal.
 I mostly try to mimic the same git commands.

-## Tmux

-- `tmux-dump`: Dump the given session.
-- `tmux-save`: Save the given session to the given file.
-- `tmux-restore`: Restore a tmux session from a session file that was saved using `tmux-save`.
-- A minimal status bar configuration with session name, centered tabs and clock on the right.

 ### Mappings and Aliases

 - Alias `rename-pane` to `select-pane -T`.